maths/stack-web/website_files/Legal/Accessibility.md

 * Some elements have a colour contrast ratio of less than 4:5:1, in particular the navigation bar.
 * The documentation website ["docs.stack-assessment.org"](https://docs.stack-assessment.org) does not have a 'skip to main content' option while using screen reader.
 * The documentation website ["docs.stack-assessment.org"](https://docs.stack-assessment.org) has not yet been tested for accessibility.
-* The alternative text on the <em>stack</em> logo link on the website does not include where the link leads.
+* The alternative text on the STACK logo link on the website does not include where the link leads.
 * There are blocks of italics text in the footer on some pages.

 For comments or suggestions regarding to accessibility, please email Chris Sangwin at <a href="mailto:C.J.Sangwin@ed.ac.uk">C.J.Sangwin@ed.ac.uk</a>